 This is offered on campus in a traditional classroom setting.
 Some hybrid/online courses are available.

 What Makes This Program Unique

-- We offer courses for both day and evening completion options.
+- We offer courses for both day (fall) and evening (spring) completion options.

 - Students can gain a credential in a short period of time.

 - After completing 400 hours of on-the-job experience, graduates are able to take the International Association of Healthcare Central Service Material Management (IAHCSMM) certification exam.

 - Current employees in the field can complete this program and then take the IAHCSMM certification exam.